-When configuring a data source, it is important to define the schema of the data you are receiving.
-Velocity makes a best attempt to define the schema when it samples the data including estimating the data format, field delimiter, field type, and the field name properties.
+With the Amazon S3 bucket parameters set, you will now confirm the data schema.
+When configuring a data source, it is important to define the schema of the data being received.
+Velocity defines the schema when it samples the data including estimating the data format, field delimiter, field types, and field names.

-- In the Confirm Schema step, explore the schema of the dataset returned.
+- In the Confirm Schema step, review and confirm the schema of the data.

-Velocity tested the connection to the data source, sampled the first few data records, and interpreted the schema of the data based off the sampled records.
-At this point, you can optionally change field types, field names, and data formats to ensure a valid schema.
-For this lesson, you will accept the default schema properties.
+Velocity tested the connection to the data source, sampled the first few data records, and interpreted the schema of the data based on the sampled records.
+At this point, you can change data formats, field delimiter, field types, and field names to ensure a valid schema.
+In this lesson, you will accept the default schema properties.

-- Without making any changes, click Next to confirm the schema as sampled.
+- Click Next to confirm the schema as sampled.

 Identify the key fields

-Next, you will configure some important fields so Velocity can properly construct geometry, date information, and a unique identifier for the data.
+Next, you will configure key fields so Velocity can properly construct geometry, date information, and a unique identifier for the data.

 - In the Identify Key Fields step, configure the Location parameters as follows: